Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Fubini--Study metrics and model metrics

-As a consequence of the first property, we may introduce: \begin{defi} A \emph{model metric} on $L$ is a metric of the form $\phi=\phi_\cL$, where $\cL$ is a $\Q$-model of $L$, \ie $m\cL$ is a model of $mL$ for some $m\ge 1$.

-A \emph{model function} is a model metric $\phi$ on $\cO_X$, identified with the function $-\log|1|_\phi$. \end{defi} A model function $f$ is thus determined by a vertical $\Q$-Cartier divisor $D$ on some projective model $\cX$ of $X$.
+If $L$ is now a $\Q$-line bundle on $X$, a \emph{$\Q$-model} of $L$ is defined as a $\Q$-line bundle $\cL$ on a projective model $\cX$ of $X$ such that $m\cL$ is a model of $mL$ for some $m\ge 1$.
+By Lemma~\ref{lem:func}~(i), the metric $\phi_\cL:=m^{-1}\phi_{m\cL}$ on $L$ is independent of the choice of $m$. \begin{defi} A \emph{model metric} on a $\Q$-line bundle $L$ is a metric of the form $\phi=\phi_\cL$, where $\cL$ is a $\Q$-model of $L$.
+A \emph{model function} is a model metric $\phi$ on $\cO_X$, identified with the continuous function $-\log|1|_\phi$ on $X^\an$. \end{defi} A model function $f$ is thus determined by a vertical $\Q$-Cartier divisor $D$ on some projective model $\cX$ of $X$.
 Every line bundle $L$ on $X$ admits a model metric $\phi$, and any other model metric on $L$ is then of the form $\phi+f$ with $f$ a model function.